hgrf/racine/README.md

     env PATH=[path]/MSM/venv/bin:/usr/bin
     chdir [path]/MSM
     exec gunicorn --workers 4 --bind unix:msm.sock -m 007 manage:app

 Where you will have to replace [user name] by your user name and [path] by the path where you installed the programme.
 The second path (/usr/bin) is where you should have installed the git executable.

+## For systemd

+Create the file /lib/systemd/system/msm.service and copy the following code into it:

+    [Unit]
+    Description=Gunicorn application server running Mercury Sample Manager

+    [Service]
+    Restart=on-failure
+    User=[user name]
+    Group=www-data

+    Environment=FLASK_CONFIG=production
+    Environment=PATH=[path]/MSM/venv/bin:/usr/bin
+    WorkingDirectory=[path]/MSM
+    ExecStart=[path]/MSM/venv/bin/gunicorn --workers 4 --bind unix:msm.sock -m 007 manage:app

+    [Install]
+    WantedBy=multi-user.target

+Where you will have to replace [user name] by your user name and [path] by the path where you installed the programme.
+The second path (/usr/bin) is where you should have installed the git executable.